johnhewi/ezinnit/README.md

 * the type of the app: either flask, django, fastApi or just deploy the environment as is
 * this script was originally designed to replace the steps in [this tutorial](tutorial/tutorials/deployment_tutorial.md)
 ### warning!
-* if you select an app type, ezinnit will write over your procfile, settings.py, main.py etc.
+* if you select an app type, ezinnit will write over files, including your procfile, settings.py, main.py etc.
 * app selection is only for use in initializing a brand new flask, django or fastApi app
 * if you want to deploy your environment as is, just hit enter when prompted for app type